-This gigantic but beautiful building groups together the court records going back to 1684, the municipal archives as well as more than a million photos of New York city.
+As we mention in our Guide New York of 1000 cult movie, series, music, comics, novel locations, this gigantic but beautiful building groups together the court records going back to 1684, the municipal archives as well as more than a million photos of New York city.
 It’s here that Commissioner Loeb leaves to begin his retirement.

 The Campbell Apartment